ipfs/camp/DEEP_DIVES/46-better-file-chunking.md

 ## Goal

-It would be great if towards the end of this session we have answers to the following deceptively simple checklist:
+It would be great if towards the end of this session we have answers or maybe even consensus 🤞 regarding the following deceptively simple
+checklist:

 - [ ] Identify a ~dozen-or-two of realistic user-stories where IPFS could or already does play a central role.